clarabez/starting-with-react/README.md

 - React is focused in renreding so we, devs, can be more concentrated in the UI itself;
 - We can use React in a single component like a button, for example.
 It is based on components;
 - JSX means JavaScript + XML.
 That is the main difference between React and JavaScript.
+- 'Props' is a way to send data to a component - which cannot be accessed by a variable.

 ### References